 Resume Redaction

-Despite all the training to reduce bias in the hiring process, a vast amount of recruiters are guilty of basing their decisions on different biases.
-Unfortunately, it is still common that if two candidates have similar skill sets and experience, the more attractive one would be hired.
+Despite all the training to reduce bias in the hiring process, a high number of recruiters are guilty of basing their decisions on different biases.
+Unfortunately, it is still common that if two candidates have similar skill sets and experience, the more attractive one will be hired.

-Organizations have started to redact resumes to eliminate biases and discrimination in the early stage of the recruitment process.
-According to the report from HRO Today, the most common fields that are redacted from resumes include:
+To combat this, organizations have started to automatically redact resumes to eliminate biases and discrimination in the early stage of the recruitment process.
+The most common fields that are redacted from resumes include home address, name, and picture.

 With data masking, recruiters are better supported in evaluating candidates solely based on their skills and experience.
 It is important to note that recruiters are only human, after all.